- This event has passed.

 conflict and its effects from the past to modern day.

-We are also delighted to have with us Maureen Weldon and Paul Beech from Deeside – a couple with a heart for poetry – who will share a reading slot, with Maureen playing for us on her harmonica.
+We are also delighted to have with us Maureen Weldon and Paul Beech from Deeside – a couple with a heart for poetry – who will share a reading slot, with Maureen playing for us on her harmonica. with Maureen playing for us on her harmonica.
+John and Liz Mills (Stone) bring their own unique style of delivering their poetry that speaks from the heart.
 Jeff & Dan Phelps are father and son who will perform a specially written composition of music and poetry.
 Dan is a professional musician and pianist based in Cardiff whilst his dad Jeff hails from Bridgnorth and is the poet.
 They have already worked together producing a CD with Dan composing and playing music to Jeff’s poem The River, to great acclaim.
 Ron Turner & Bernard Pearson will be representing Oswestry Writing Group.
 During the afternoon we have representatives from the military, reading poems and sharing their experiences, including Mac McDonald from the Forces Literary Organisation Worldwide, Oswestry School Cadets and The Welsh Guards, reading poems in memory of ex-Welsh Guardsman A.R.
 (David) Lewis.
 Refreshments will be available.